therealchunt/webinspect_agent/README.md

 There are files needed (license agreement with HPE Security Fortify required) and small amounts of setup required in order to use the Dockerfile for this image.

-VM setup where running docker from
+VM setup where running docker from <p>
 Dockerfile
 files (directory)
 wi_agent_logs (directory)